How Car Alarms Work

 You can detect fluctuations in air pressure with an ordinary loudspeaker driver.
 A loudspeaker has two major parts:

-To protect against car thieves with tow trucks, some alarm system have "tilt detectors."
+To protect against car thieves with tow trucks, some alarms have "tilt detectors."
 The basic design of a tilt detector is a series of mercury switches.
 A mercury switch is made up of two electrical wires and a ball of mercury positioned inside a contained cylinder.

 When the cylinder tilts one way, the mercury shifts so that it comes into contact with wire B. This closes the circuit running through the mercury switch.
 When the cylinder tilts the other way, the mercury rolls away from the second wire, opening the circuit.